franzson/autocoder_external/README.md

 If for some reason things don't seem to be working, download the package again, but this time copy autocoder.mxo into ~/Documents/Max 8/Packages/autocoder/externals and libtensorflowlite_c.dylib into /usr/local/lib.
 If the directory doesn't exist then you can create it by opening the terminal and writing sudo mkdir /usr/local/lib.

-There are two example patches included, a [very basic one](https://github.com/franzson/autocoder_external/raw/main/examples/simple/autocoder-simple.zip) and a [second more versatile one]() that requires Ircam's [spat](https://forum.ircam.fr/projects/detail/spat/) to be installed.
+## EXAMPLES

-For more details on the AI and its architecture, please see [here](https://github.com/franzson/autocoder).
+There are two example patches included, a [very basic one](https://github.com/franzson/autocoder_external/raw/main/examples/simple/autocoder-simple.zip) and a [second more versatile one](https://github.com/franzson/autocoder_external/raw/main/examples/simple/autocoder-advanced.zip) that requires Ircam's [spat](https://forum.ircam.fr/projects/detail/spat/) to be installed.

 You can download example models [here](https://github.com/franzson/autocoder_models).